BIMIB-DISCo/J-Space.jl/README.md

  ### Molecular evolution

 J-SPACE simulate the evolution of the sequence of the sample after the simulation of the clonal dynamics.
 The user can sample the whole population or a subset of it, and the J-SPACE evaluate the phylogenetic tree of the samples.
-This GT tree is returned as a Newick file in the folder "path_to_save_files".
+This GT tree is returned as a Newick file in the folder >"path_to_save_files" .

 The molecular evolution of an ancestral genome  (which can be given by the user as FASTA file or generated randomly) is simulated along the sampled tree via the Doob-Gillespie algorithm.
 The user can use an infinite-site model to have fast simulations of situations where the genome is long, the mutational rate is very low (e.g.,<10^-8 substitution for unit of time), and the total simulated time is long.